Select AG: Car data by IoT to Independent Garage

 Marketing Manager IoT

 Back in 2016, Anna worked on IoT topics at Deutsche Telekom for the first time.
-Since then, she has been supporting customer best practices in a wide range of industries - always focusing on the benefits that the Internet of Things can provide.
-Her IoT blogposts describes real use cases and the value these innovations add to market players, their business models, and even entire industries.
+Since then, she has been supporting customer best practices in a wide range of industries – always focusing on the benefits that the Internet of Things can provide.
+Her IoT blogposts describe real use cases and the value these innovations add to market players, their business models, and even entire industries.